I can't find the product I am looking for

 - Drugs obtained outside of the UK, Canada, Japan, Australia or the USA are not included in Global DRO.

 - The product may not exist in the Global DRO system.
-Please use the feedback form http://globaldro.com/uk-en/search/feedback.aspx and a member of the National Anti-Doping Organisation shall respond to your enquiry.
+Please contact UKAD with the medication name and list of active ingredients via email to email@example.com.

 Why can't I check my supplements using Global DRO?

 Global DRO provides information on licensed medicines and ingredients only.
 Due to the different regulatory requirements of the supplements industry, Global DRO cannot provide any information or assurances regarding supplements products.
 UK Anti-Doping has sought to help athletes assess the risks associated with supplements through their position statement which can be found at www.ukad.org.uk.